algorealmInc/SwarmNL/README.md

 ### Event Handling

-During the period of network operations, many events are generated.
-These events help us to know anf track the happenings in th network layer.
-When the events are genrated during netowrk operations, they are stored in an internal buffer until they are explicitly polled and consumed or if the queue if full.
-It is important to consume important events as soon as possible to prevent loss in case of the buffer getting full.
+During network operations, various events are generated.
+These events help us track the activities in the network layer.
+When generated, they are stored in an internal buffer until they are explicitly polled and consumed, or until the queue is full.
+It is important to consume critical events promptly to prevent loss if the buffer becomes full.

 ```rust
     //!
 Consuming the events by retrieving it as a iterator